 “Stressed to Kill” had me hooked just by the name alone; and while I don’t normally read the plot summary, this was one of those rare instances that I did, which made me want to check out this film even more.
 So how does it ultimately fare?
 Let’s find out in the TOV Breakdown.

-“Stressed to Kill” is very reminiscent of the classic Michael Douglas film “Falling Down”, only it goes takes things to an extreme, where the annoyances face death rather than getting a stern talking to (though Douglas’s character does some damage as well).
+“Stressed to Kill” is very reminiscent of the classic Michael Douglas film “Falling Down”, only it takes things to an extreme, where the annoyances face death rather than getting a stern talking to (though Douglas’s character did some damage as well).
 The film is easily relatable because the people that Bill has to contend with is something many of us deal with almost on the daily.
 And yet the film is rather a tongue in cheek thriller since in real life no one ever really gets killed… have they?
 I’m too afraid to look it up to find out.
 Regardless, you’ll get a kick out of following Bill’s journey through ridding his life of things that might make his heart go pop!
 It’s a mesmerizing experience and a very well paced thriller that’s easy to follow and quick to entertain.
 Bill Oberst gets mad props for his stellar performance of our main character; he’s easily someone you can cheer for given the circumstances that his character must face.
 I’ve seen a couple of films that deal with such stresses, but Bill’s take is the most refreshing.
 I've also enjoyed Marshall Hilton’s “Stan”, who is the sort of best friend you want in your corner in the most extreme cases.
-Plus, he isn’t the super nervous, give you up, letdown type of friend you see in such films; and I don’t know if it was intentional or not, but Marshall and Bill have something of a “Strangers on a Train” moment where they take out each other’s wives; making that connection brought a smile to my face.
+Plus, he isn’t the super nervous, give you up/letdown type of friend you see in such films; and I don’t know if it was intentional or not, but Marshall and Bill have something of a “Strangers on a Train” moment where they take out each other’s wives; making that connection brought a smile to my face.
 And I can’t forget Armand Assante, who gets my vote as having one of the most deliciously evil scenes I’ve witnessed in a long time.
 It happens when his detective character takes Bill out on a midnight ride in an ice cream truck.
 And things escalate rather quickly once they arrive at their destination in ways I would have never expected!
 “Stressed to Kill” in an unpredictable yet highly entertaining thriller that is a must watch – but try not to get too annoyed by some of Bill’s stresses… believe me, they get what they deserve in the end.

 Some of the film's acting isn’t always on point and my biggest gripe is that Assante needed a better mic, because much of the time he’s mumbling, which makes it hard to understand exactly what he’s saying at times; a few times I had to rewind just because I thought I might have missed something important.